trainingdata/AIAssistedImageVideoLabelling/docs/v1.0/Export Format/TensorFlow Record.md

 # TensorFlow Records

-You can download TensorFlow Records for the annotations.
+TensorFlow Records for the annotations can downloaded for entire project.
 These can be directly integrated with training infrastructure.